Skip to content

 Parameters:

-• messages - Text content to replace the line with
+• messages - Text content to write (joined with spaces)

 Examples: